thorsten/phpMyFAQ/README.md

 ## Installation

-### Package for end-users
+### phpMyFAQ package for end-users

 The best way to install phpMyFAQ is to download it on [phpmyfaq.de](http://www.phpmyfaq.de/download), unzip the package and open http://www.example.org/phpmyfaq/setup/index.php in your browser.

-### Using PhpMyFAQ with docker
+### phpMyFAQ with Docker

 #### Dockerfile

-The Dockerfile provided in this repo only build an environment to run any release it's for devellopement purpose.
+The Dockerfile provided in this repo only build an environment to run any release it's for development purpose.
 It does not contain any code as the phpmyfaq folder is meant to be mount as the `/var/www/html` folder in the container.